"Joint discomfort can limit a person’s ability to perform even the most basic functions, and seriously compromise quality of life."

 Herbs, spices, and supplements

 There are several things you can consume to improve joint health and flexibility.
 Various herbs and spices help keep the joints nourished and less inflamed.
 You can throw in the spices and herbs in your meals to add flavor.
-Also incorporateSmarter Curcumin into your diet, which is considered one of the top supplements for dealing with free radicals and inflammation that attack joints.
-Curcumin is the active healing compound found inside the turmeric root, and in Smarter Curcumin, it is isolated and combined with the right support ingredients for maximum effectiveness.
+Also incorporateSmarter Curcumin into your diet, which is considered one of the top supplements for providing defense against free radicals and promoting normal levels of inflammations.
+Curcumin is the active healing compound found inside the turmeric root.
+In Smarter Curcumin, it is isolated and combined with the right support ingredients for maximum effectiveness.

 Calcium and Vitamin D are two more important supplements.
 Not only are they important for joint health, but they work hand in hand, since vitamin D is necessary for calcium absorption.
 While catching some rays can definitely help boost your vitamin D, if you have joint issues then it is recommended to take a very good vitamin D3 with K2 formula like theSmarter Vitamin D for your bones, joints and immune system.
 Talk to your doctor to find out if you have a vitamin D deficiency.
 About 90% of Americans actually do have a vitamin D deficiency.
 Calcium can also help boost bone density and it is found in foods like almonds, chia seeds and figs. Make sure you get these as well.